Risk Awareness in HTN Planning: Risk-Aware HTN Planning

-Since each planning decision eventually contributes to the quality of the solution, maximising the expected utility of the solution means that the planning agent should evaluate the expected utility obtained from each planning decision.
-To enable this, we employ utility functions that expresses the risk attitude required to solve a planning problem.
-The utility function is assigned to the planning agent and used to express its preferences over the different outcomes of operators.
-This enables computing the expected utilities of the operators.
-Then, the general process should be evident: these expected utilities are propagated to methods to allow making informed choices that maximise the expected utility of the final plan.\footnote{This is similar to how risk and utilities are modelled and reasoned about in utility theory using decision trees~\cite{crundwell2008decision}.
-In decision trees, the leaves can be risk-inducing nodes that hold the possible outcomes and the decisions are made on higher levels in the tree.
-In order to choose options that maximise the expected utility of the decision maker, expected utilities are computed for leaves and then propagated to decision nodes on higher hierarchical levels~\cite{cappello2016expected}.}
+The agent can maximise the plan's expected utility by evaluating the expected utility obtained from each planning decision.
+To enable this, we follow a bottom-up approach by expressing the planning agent's risk attitude with respect to the different outcomes of operators and using this to make choices for all planning decisions.
+To express the risk attitude adopted by the planning agent when solving planning problems, we employ utility functions.
+In particular, we assign a utility function to the planning agent to express its preferences over the different outcomes of operators.
+This enables the planning agent to compute the expected utilities of the operators.
+Then, the main process is evident: these expected utilities are used to make all planning decisions.
+In particular, the expected utilities are propagated to methods to allow making informed choices that maximise the plan's expected utility.
+That is, the agent chooses the method, among all applicable ones used to decompose a compound task, that eventually leads to operators with the highest expected utility.\footnote{Our approach is similar to how risk and utilities are modelled and reasoned about in utility theory using decision trees~\cite{crundwell2008decision}.
+In decision trees, the leaves can be risk-inducing nodes that hold the possible outcomes, and the decisions are made on higher levels in the tree.
+In order to choose options that maximise the expected utility of the decision maker, expected utilities are computed for leaves and then propagated to decision nodes on higher tree levels~\cite{cappello2016expected}.} Computing the expected utilities of operators enables making informed decisions for variables binding, i.e., the second type of planning decisions.
+In particular, if the operator cost functions are state-dependent or hybrid, when binding variables, the planning process should consider the binding that maximises the plan's expected utility.
+Going back to the marine domain explained in Section~\ref{subsec:risk-planning-decisions}, when having multiple transmission locations and/or multiple gliders, the planning process should consider using the variable bindings of method and task terms that lead to operators with the maximum expected utility since the different bindings of operator terms can lead to different operator costs.

+We formally define HTN planning problems cognizant of risk, based on the necessary ingredients presented thus far, as follows.